- Find the best broker for your trading needs

 Includes in-depth market analysis, real-time data, and advanced charting—valuable for strategic decision-making.

-IG does not currently offer Islamic (swap-free) forex trading, limiting its appeal to Muslim traders focused on FX markets.
+IG does not currently offer Islamic (swap-free) forex trading, which limits its appeal to Muslim traders focused on the FX markets.

 Higher minimums and holding costs make it less suitable for frequent traders or scalpers.